 Treatment options can vary depending on the extent of the infection.
 Treatment requires the patient to keep a close eye on the infections development, and may require a change in lifestyle and/or oral hygiene habits.

-Professional Cleaning: During a dental checkup, your dentist or hygienist will remove plaque and tartar from around the gum line of all teeth.
-If you have some signs of gum disease your dental professional may recommend a specific course of action.
+Professional Cleaning: During a dental checkup at our Glen Park dental office, your Glencairn dentist or hygienist will remove plaque and tartar from around the gum line of all teeth.
+If you have some signs of gum disease, your Glencairn dental professional may recommend a specific course of action.